-Your home theater needs to be planned out and organized properly, or you risk having a complete mess on your hands.
+As we explored in our comprehensive tutorial, your home theater needs to be planned out and organized properly, or you risk having a complete mess on your hands.
 There are so many cables, hookups, and wires that can easily get out of hand.
 You will want to invest in a power strip, surge protector, or power conditioner that fits all of your components’ plugins in one (or two) organized power sources, instead of using multiple small or medium-sized power strips.

 Not only do you need to have a plan for a well-organized system, but you also need to make sure that the space that all of your equipment is stored is optimal for all of the heat that every component will produce.
 Open shelving is optimal, and enclosed storage should be avoided.
 Your storage space needs to be well-ventilated, and you may want to add a fan.
 Make sure none of your components are baking in the heat, or you could create serious problems.

 When you purchase home theater equipment, you’re likely going to be spending a good amount of money.
 You will expect your equipment to last for a long time, because it is well-made and expensive.
 However, it is a common mistake to not make room in your budget for well-made protective equipment and accessories.